DaleOrders/AWS-Study-Notes/README.md

 - The schema which you define in advance, modifies data in flight when its read.
 - Normally with databases, you need to make a table and then load the data in.
-- With Athena you create a schema and load data on this schema on the fly in a relational style way without changing the data.
+- With Athena you create a schema and load data on this schema on the fly in a relational style way without changing the data stored in S3.
 - The output of a query can be sent to other services and can be performed in an event driven fully serverless way.